 The Academy Badge

-The Academy, which was founded in 1845 and commenced tuition on 1st October 1846, formally moved to the newly built premises in Elmbank Street during the spring of 1847.
-There was an opening ceremony on Wednesday 5th May 1847 where the pupils were addressed by Dr Robert Buchanan.
-The second session of the Academy began on 1st August 1847, with annual fees of three guineas for the initiatory class of the English Department, up to fifteen guineas in the fifth class of the Classics Department.
+The Academy, which was founded in 1845 and commenced tuition on 1 October 1846, formally moved to the newly built premises in Elmbank Street during the spring of 1847.
+There was an opening ceremony on Wednesday 5 May 1847 where the pupils were addressed by Dr Robert Buchanan.
+The second session of The Academy began on 1 August 1847, with annual fees of three guineas for the initiatory class of the English Department, up to fifteen guineas in the fifth class of the Classics Department.

 At first, the badge was a decorative monogrammed G intertwined with A and occasionally included reference to the Glasgow coat of arms story.
 However, by 1935, Wallace Orr - a former Academical who joined the staff as Art Master - designed a new badge consisting of a quartered heraldic shield with the Bishop's Mitre of Saint Mungo on the upper left to represent the City of Glasgow, the Lion which represents Scotland on the upper right, the torch of learning on the lower right and three crosses of sacrifice chosen to recall what was described as "the perpetual mainspring of the school, the spirit of sacrifice and service" on the lower left.
 The school colours were heraldically represented originally as azure (blue) and argent (silver).

 The Glasgow Academicals War Memorial Trust was set up in 1920 and governed the school after the Glasgow Academy Company ceased doing so.
-They were granted by Sir Francis James Grant, the Lord Lyon, the seal which afforded them the right to bear arms on 14th may 1937.
-Ben Aston, the History Master came up with the school motto "keep faith" in that same year, which was translated into Latin as "Serva Fidem" with the verb deliberately cast in the singular to appeal to the members of the Academy as individuals.
+They were granted by Sir Francis James Grant, the Lord Lyon, the seal which afforded them the right to bear arms on 14 May 1937.
+Ben Aston, the History Master came up with the school motto 'keep faith' in that same year, which was translated into Latin as 'Serva Fidem' with the verb deliberately cast in the singular to appeal to the members of The Academy as individuals.
 Prior to this date, there was no formal school motto adopted, although Vivat Academia or long live our Academy, was often found underneath the monogrammed GA motif.